q2community/q2-modding-api.github.io/docs/Types.md

 ## `pmflags_t`

 Player movement flags used for prediction and physics.
 Mainly used to keep track of the player's movement state.
+They are defined as bitflags meaning a pmove_state_t can contain multiple flags.
+In 🍦 these flags are defined as constant values while in ✨🪽 it is an enum type.

 | Member | Description |
 | --- | --- |